 - Mod – a piece of code that is added to the game which expands games capabilities

-- Asset – any 3D model that can be used to decorate and build in game (building, prop, vehicle, park, decal pack…)
+- Asset – any 3D model that can be used to decorate and build in-game (building, prop, vehicle, park, decal pack…)

-- Theme – a pack of textures and settings which can be used to replace default textures, change sky box and lighting
+- Theme – a pack of textures and settings which can be used to replace default textures, change skybox and lighting

 So you bought your copy of Cities: Skylines and want to try it out.
 If you just open the game and start building, it will be fun for a while but then you get a creative block, problems start emerging and your enthusiasm starts declining.
 Luckily, you read this Cities Skylines guide article and you will now know how to approach the game.
 Cities: Skylines is a creativity tool and this means you have to have an idea of what you want to build.
 Not all of us are Architects or city planners but we do have to have at least some vague idea of what we want to make on our designated plot of land.
-This is the best place to start if you want to build a successful city and show magnificent screen shots of it on different forums and groups.
+This is the best place to start if you want to build a successful city and show magnificent screenshots of it on different forums and groups.

 The best start is to open the game and start building.
-It contradicts with what I said in previous paragraph, but bear with me.
-Let the game lead you through tutorials and get to know the game mechanics before you go to any advanced planing and tools.
+It contradicts what I said in the previous paragraph, but bear with me.
+Let the game lead you through tutorials and get to know the game mechanics before you go to any advanced planning and tools.
 It is best to turn on “Unlimited money” mod at this point because if you have no experience with this game, you will soon go bankrupt, take a loan and the city will be buried before you got to test all of the tools.
-If this happened to you in SimCity4, game would run you for a senator and give the city to someone more successful (it’s supposed to be an insult).
+If this happened to you in SimCity4, the game would run you for a senator and give the city to someone more successful (it’s supposed to be an insult).
 I’m recommending this approach because you get familiar with the tools and game’s capabilities which will make it easier for you to express your creativity in the way you want.
 At this point, don’t use any of the mods besides “Unlimited money”.
 Get to know the game and its mechanics first so you can search for a tool you need to build that highly detailed part of town or intersection you want.

 Wait!
-You Mentioned Mods in Cities: Skylines?
+Did you mention Mods in Cities: Skylines?

-Another completely separate part of this game are mods.
-You can find them in Steam workshop organised by category, or you can search what you need through over 139 thousand of them(at the moment of writing this article).
+Another completely separate part of this game is mods.
+You can find them in the Steam workshop organized by category, or you can search what you need through over 139 thousand of them(at the moment of writing this article).
 I would discourage you to go through the workshop at this point, as the game already has a lot of tools available from the start and it can get overwhelming for a beginner.
 If you already know about mods and how they work, if this is the first time you’re playing the game, bear in mind that not all of the mods and assets are compatible with your version of the game.
 Some are outdated and can cause problems including losing a saved game you worked on for days.
 For others, you have to have a certain DLC or, they are even dependant on other mods and/or assets.
 Pay special attention to the right side of the steam workshop page where you can find dependencies for mod/asset you want to use.
 And if you like it, don’t forget to give some love to the creators of the mod/asset as their role in this whole universe is greatly appreciated.
-Later on, you will find out how their contribution adds to the game to the point of “I can’t believe this an in game screenshot”.
+Later on, you will find out how their contribution adds to the game to the point of “I can’t believe this an in-game screenshot”.
 But, as I said, skip the workshop for now.